walkawayy/TR1X/docs/tr1/COMMANDS.md

 - `/set {option} {value}`
   Retrieves or assigns a new value to the given configuration option.
 Some options need a game re-launch to apply.
 The option names use `-` rather than `_`.

+- `/music {track_id}`
+  Plays a given music track.
+It uses internal game IDs that for historic reasons don't align with the music folder's file names.

 - `/sfx`
 - `/sfx {sound}`
   Plays a given sound sample.